-Babcock Property Holdings, LLC ("Applicant") is requesting approval of a Comprehensive Plan Map and Text Amendment Petition relating to the 4,157.2 +/-acre site known as "Babcock Ranch."
-The proposed text amendment will amend Policy 1.1.15 relating to the New Community Future Land Use Category and Objective 29.9 relating to New Community North Olga, to allow an increase in the number of dwelling units (DUs) from 1,630 DUs to 2,078 DUs and a reduction in hotel rooms from 600 to 250 rooms.
-The proposed map amendment will increase the wetlands reflected on the Future Land Use (FLU) Map from ±608-acres to ±615-acres, thereby decreasing overall development acreage.
+Babcock Property Holdings, LLC ("Applicant") is requesting approval of a Text Amendment Petition relating to the 4,157.2 +/-acre site known as "Babcock Ranch."
+The proposed text amendment will amend Policy 1.1.15 relating to the New Community Future Land Use Category and Objective 29.9 relating to New Community North Olga future land use category, to allow an increase in the number of dwelling units (DUs) from 1,630 DUs to 2,078 DUs and a reduction in hotel rooms from 600 to 250 rooms.
 An amendment to the Mixed-Use Planned Development (MPD) approval per Resolution Z-17-026 is being filed concurrently with this petition.
 The amendment does not propose any changes to the non-residential intensity of 1,170,000 SF and the maximum proposed building height is 65 feet.
 The project is connected to central water and sanitary sewer services via Babcock Ranch Community (BRC) Independent Special District (ISD).

-This amendment will allow for increased diversity of housing types, including additional multi-family units, of which 10% will be committed workforce housing priced for families earning 140% or less of the Area Median Income (AMI) in accordance with the County's Affordable Housing Program.
+This amendment will allow for increased diversity of housing types, including additional multi-family units.
 The amendment will also provide opportunities for Assisted Living Facilities through the Land Use Equivalency Matrix ("LUEM").
 The proposed additional density will be sensitively located in the far northern limits of the MPD adjacent to the Charlotte County line, and more intensive town center uses in the Town of Babcock Ranch.
 The requested density increase is offset via additional environmental and public/civic benefits, above and beyond those enhancements already committed through the existing MPD.